 International students with acceptable scholastic records and proven English proficiency will be considered for admission as freshmen or as transfer students.
 Freshman applicants must be graduates of recognized secondary schools comparable in level to the American high school.
 Transfer applicants are considered on the basis of secondary school records and records of postsecondary study (college or technical school).
 Factors considered in making the admission decision are grades earned, subjects to be taken, ability to carry a full course of studies, satisfactory scores on the East Central Community College placement tests, proof of financial responsibility, and proof of health insurance.
+This school is authorized under Federal law to enroll nonimmigrant students.

-Applicants, both freshmen and transfer, whose native language is not English, are required to submit scores on the Test of English as a Foreign Language (TOELF) as follows:
+Applicants, both freshmen and transfer, whose native language is not English, are required to submit scores on the Test of English as a Foreign Language (TOELF) or ACT, Compass, or SAT scores and documentation of graduation from a MS high school.
+The TOELF scores are as follows:

 - paper based (pbt): 525 or higher

 - computer based (cbt): 197 or higher

 - internet based (ibt): 71 or higher

-- The following materials must be in the Office of Admissions and Records at least 60 days before the beginning of the semester in which admission is desired:
+The following materials must be in the Office of Admissions and Records at least 60 days before the beginning of the semester in which admission is desired:

 - 1. An application for admission;

-- 2. A certified copy mailed from the school or the translation company of all high school and/or college transcripts of previous credits earned;
+- A certified copy mailed from the school or the translation company of all high school and/or college transcripts of previous credits earned;

 - 3. Information, a letter from a bank, showing sufficient financial support;

-- 4. Proof of health insurance; and
+- Proof of health insurance; and

 - 5. A copy of Form 1-20.